 It makes sense to research your competition before developing your marketing approach.
 Think about what they are doing well and what they could improve on.

 Note the aspects of their strategy that you find appealing and highlight any places where you feel your own strategy may be improved.
-By using this, you may construct your marketing plan more quickly, more cheaply, and without having to invent the wheel.
+By using this, you may construct your marketing plan more quickly, more cheaply, and without having to reinvent the wheel.

 Define Your Ideal Customer